Fizmath/Agentic_RAG_APP/README.md

 Once you are happy with your modifications, pack the UI into a ``dist`` folder using the command ``npm run build`` and replace it with the old one.

+## LLM service features

+In adherence to the official [docs](https://docs.langchain.com/oss/python/langgraph/agentic-rag), I kept the foundational code in [graph.py](llm_service/graph.py)  unaltered.

+I moved the application's advanced features  into separate modules [tools.py](llm_service/tools.py) and [main.py](llm_service/main.py).
+Below are some of these features and the architectural rationale :

+* Thread-safe hot-swappable retriever tool using a singleton with RW-locks: The RetrieverToolManager ensures only one live retriever/tool instance while allowing safe refreshes.
+This avoids race conditions during concurrent inject/delete and ask calls.

+* Debounced graph recompilation: After data mutations, I refresh the retriever and rebuild the graph, but with a short cooldown to prevent thrashing if multiple injects happen quickly.

+* Startup compilation: I compile the graph at startup for faster first-request latency.
+If you want truly lazy load, remove the call in on_startup and rely on the guard inside /ask.

+* Visualization is best-effort: Failures to write the PNG won’t crash the app.

+* Logging: Structured enough to debug issues without flooding at INFO level.
+Set LOG_LEVEL=DEBUG locally for deeper insight.

+* /ask streaming: Preserves my pretty_print trace but confines it to the response body instead of standard output.

+* Error handling: Consistent 500 on unexpected errors and 400 for bad requests.

 ## Discussion